cose-wg/draft-ietf-cose-merkle-tree-proofs/draft-ietf-cose-merkle-tree-proofs.md

 ## Verifiable Data Structure Registries

-IANA established the COSE Verifiable Data Structures and COSE Verifiable Data Structure Proofs registries under a Specification Required policy as described in {{Section 4.6 of RFC8126}}.
+IANA established the COSE Verifiable Data Structure Algorithms and COSE Verifiable Data Structure Proofs registries under a Specification Required policy as described in {{Section 4.6 of RFC8126}}.

 ### Expert Review
 Expert reviewers should take into consideration the following points: